Khat: History

-Regulation
+Legal status

 In 1965, the World Health Organization (WHO) Expert Committee on Dependence-producing Drugs' Fourteenth Report noted, "The Committee was pleased to note the resolution of the Economic and Social Council with respect to khat, confirming the view that the abuse of this substance is a regional problem and may best be controlled at that level."
 For this reason, khat was not scheduled under the Single Convention on Narcotic Drugs.
 In 1980, the WHO classified the plant as a drug of abuse that can produce mild to moderate psychological dependence (less than tobacco or alcohol), although the WHO does not consider khat to be seriously addictive.
 It is a controlled or illegal substance in some countries, but is legal for sale and production in others.